-Some of my friends have heard me say the only sporting event that would ever bring me to the point of tears would not be a loss of any kind (with the teams I pull for, I’ve seen games lost about every way possible), but would be tears of joy if the Braves win a World Series.
+Some of my friends have heard me say the only sporting event that would ever bring me to the point of tears would not be a loss of any kind–with the teams I pull for, I’ve seen games lost about every way possible–but if the Braves win a World Series.
 I’ve thought that for a while, but I now know that for a fact after I was near tears after a big, close, tense playoff win for the Florence RedWolves, the collegiate summer baseball team I interned for this summer in the Coastal Plain League, as they reached the Petitt Cup Finals (which they eventually fell just short in).
-I’ve thought that if I got that emotional for a team I followed for three months, imagine what it would be like if a team I’ve followed all my life (19 years and counting) achieves the ultimate goal.
+If I got that emotional for a team I followed for three months, imagine what it would be like if a team I’ve followed all my life (19 years and counting) achieves the ultimate goal.

 Then came my dream.

-I dreamed I was watching a Braves playoff game on TV, against the Washington Nationals, who are currently considered by most the Braves biggest rival (this changes periodically based on who is good in the NL East).
-I looked up at the score.
-The Nationals were ahead 11-0, and the game was in the ninth inning.
-It was Game 4 of the best-of-5 NLDS, and the Nationals were about to clinch a 3-1 series win in the first round series.
+I’m watching a Braves playoff game on TV, against the Washington Nationals, who are currently considered by most the Braves biggest rival (this changes periodically based on who is good in the NL East).
+I look up at the score.
+The Nationals are ahead 11-0, and the game is in the ninth inning.
+It is Game 4 of the best-of-5 NLDS, and the Nationals are about to clinch a 3-1 series win in the first round series.
 Disappointed, I take a deep breath.

 I wake up.